Procedural Direction PIC7 – Appeals, reviews, reconsiderations and correction of obvious errors in medical disputes

-68. Reconsideration applications are generally determined on the papers.
-However, in some circumstances a direction may be issued for further information or a telephone conference or hearing may be held.
-The President will advise the parties of the relevant time and place of any telephone conference or hearing.
+70. Reconsideration applications are generally determined on the papers.
+However, in some circumstances a direction may be issued for further information or an online conference (via audio or audio-visual link) or hearing may be held.
+The President will advise the parties of the relevant time and place of any online conference or hearing.

 Correction of obvious errors in medical assessment certificates

 73. A party may make an application to the President for correction of an obvious error in a medical assessor or review panel certificate.

 74. Examples of obvious errors in a certificate include, but are not limited to:

 (a) the incorrect description of a party to proceedings;